foxBMS/foxbms-2/docs/hardware/connectors.rst

 This is just an example, other manufacturers such as Lauterbach have similar adapters.

-On more compact, derived designs of the |master| a connector according to the compact TI 20 pin connector is used.
+On more compact, derived designs of the |foxbms-bms-master| a connector according to the compact TI 20 pin connector is used.
 On this connector, only JTAG connections are supported.
 This connector can be interfaced for example with part number `8.06.06 <https://www.segger.com/products/production/flasher/accessories/adapters/ti-cti-20-adapter/>`_